-Soak a cotton ball with raw, unfiltered apple cider vinegar and apply to your skin to absorb oil.
+Soak a cotton ball with the diluted apple cider vinegar mixture and apply to your skin to absorb oil.

 Make a natural spot treatment by mixing 1 tablespoon of baking soda with 1 tablespoon of water.
-Apply to individual pimples and not the entire body or face.
+Apply to individual pimples, not the entire body or face.
 Allow it to dry before washing off.

 Alpha hydroxy acid is found in citrus fruit like lemons and limes.
 When the juice of a lemon or lime is applied to your skin, it helps unclog pores and shed dead skin cells.
 These astringent and antibacterial properties make it effective as an exfoliant.

 Squeeze the juice from a lemon or lime and apply directly to spots with a cotton ball.
 Leave on for 10 minutes or until dry, and then rinse with cool water.

 Honey has antibacterial and antiseptic properties.
 It’s also soothing to the skin.

 To apply, first rinse your face with warm water.
 Apply honey directly to the affected area.
 Leave it on your skin for 20 to 30 minutes.
 Rinse with warm water.

 Apply virgin coconut oil instead of a moisturizer before going to sleep.

 Cucumber and oatmeal offer soothing and cooling properties for the skin.